MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/custom-page-localize.md

 :::image type="content" source="media/page-localization/studio-page-web-resource-add-resource-dialog-refresh.png"alt-text="Power Apps Studio custom page web resource with resx file.":::

-## Add localized string to your label controls
+## Add the localized string to your label controls

-To add localized content to your label control, you'll need to select the label and set the function to the resource using the text function of the control.
+To add localized content to your label control, you'll need to select the label and set the function to the resource using the Power Fx text function of the control.
 To do this, select the label control, and then select the **Text** function.

 :::image type="content" source="media/page-localization/studio-page-text-option.png"alt-text="Power Apps Studio custom page text option on a control.":::